 Where there are concerns about a child's welfare, staff will act immediately by seeking the advice of the designated safeguarding lead or their deputy are most likely to have the most complete safeguarding overview.
-Following consultation, the designated safeguarding lead should decide on whether to make a referral to children's social care via MASH.
-Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools and colleges provide as much information as possible as part of the referral process.
-This will allow any assessment to consider all the available evidence and enable a contextual (extra familial) approach to address such harm.
+Following consultation, the designated safeguarding lead should decide on whether to make a referral to children's social care via SPOC.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools and colleges 19 provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
 Additional information is available here: Contextual Safeguarding.

-Where the referral raises concerns that the child is at risk of significant harm, the case will be passed on to Croydon's MASH team manager to triage and allocated to a social worker to gather relevant information from other agencies.
+Where the referral raises concerns that the child is at risk of significant harm, the case will passed on to Croydon's MASH team to gather relevant information from other agencies.

-MASH will inform the school/college of the outcome of any referral they make and what action children's social care will be taking.
+SPOC will inform the school/college of the outcome of any referral and what action children's social care will be taking.
 This may include any of the following:

 - Carrying out a child and family assessment to identify the child's needs and establish if the child is a child in need under section 17 of the Children Act 1989.
-These are children (including disabled children) who are unlikely to meet a reasonable standard of health and development unless provided with services. - Convening a strategy meeting/discussion under child protection procedures as set out in section 4 for any child where there are concerns about significant harm and/or taking any immediate action in order to protect the child. - Providing interim services for the child and their family in the meantime whilst work is on-going (including details of appropriate services). - Families may also be referred to Early help or signposted to universal services.
+These are children (including disabled children) who are unlikely to meet a reasonable standard of health and development unless provided with services. - Convening a strategy meeting/discussion under child protection procedures as set out in section 4 for any child where there are concerns about significant harm and/or taking any immediate action in order to protect the child. - Providing interim services for the child and their family in the meantime whilst work is on-going (including details of appropriate services).